nuxt-community/axios-module/docs/content/en/options.md

 ## `proxyHeadersIgnore`

-* Default `['accept', 'host', 'x-forwarded-host', 'cf-ray', 'cf-connecting-ip', 'content-length', 'content-md5', 'content-type']`
+* Default `['accept', 'host', 'x-forwarded-host', 'x-forwarded-port', 'x-forwarded-proto', 'cf-ray', 'cf-connecting-ip', 'content-length', 'content-md5', 'content-type']`

 This is useful and effective only when `proxyHeaders` is set to true.
 It removes unwanted requests headers to the API backend in SSR.

-Ignoring the headers `x-forwarded-host`, `cf-ray`, and `cf-connecting-ip` is necessary to avoid confusing reverse proxies (including CloudFlare) and avoid causing proxy loops.
+Ignoring headers like `x-forwarded-host` is necessary to avoid confusing reverse proxies (like Nginx and CloudFlare) and avoid causing proxy loops.

 ## `headers`